Josha91/DutchFirstNames/README.md

 Required Python packages:
 glob, itertools, matplotlib, numpy, os, pandas, PIL, seaborn, urllib, unidecode

 Let's have a look at the dataset.
+Plots below are all done within `plotting.py`

 The zeroth-order thing we can do, is look at the total number of births over time.
 A small caveat here is that this only tracks the top-100 names in boys and girls (~200 names in total).
 The percentage of the total births that these reprents is unlikely to be constant over time (in particular, I would expect this to be a smaller percentage in recent years, as we will see later).
 Adding the total number of births would be a small, straightforward extension of the dataset.
 Most notably, in this figure we see: